GrandStrategos/Command_Resources/Guides/GPS Jamming with Lua/readme.md

   local lon = weaponU.target.longitude
 ```

-Also we can access the data of the terminal point of the Weapon using the course attribute.
+Also we can access the data of the terminal point of the weapon using the course attribute.
 ```
 if weaponU.course then
   local last_waypoint = weaponU.course[#weaponU.course] -- Acces to the last waypoint